 A few things that could help as you develop your songwriting skills.

-- Listen to other music you like and dissect how they structure their music.
+- Listen to other music you like and dissect how they structure it.

 - Work on expanding the chords you commonly use